by Arnie Schoenberg

 * an overview of singing and human evolution.

-Popular culture thinks of cyborgs as the extreme half-robot, half-human, but thinking about human dependence on culture to augment their physical bodies, we can see that the human cyborg is not science fiction, but part of a continuum that spans our primate tool-using ancestors to the amazing interfaces of today.
-Human evolution, cultural progression, and the history of technology can be thought of not as some line we've crossed between "natural" and "machine" but just a question of degree, how sophisticated are the tools.
+Popular culture depicts cyborgs as bizarre half-robots, half-humans, but considering our dependence on culture to augment our physical bodies, we can see that cyborgs are not science fiction, but part of a continuum that spans our primate tool-using ancestors and the high-tech interfaces of today.
+Think of human evolution, cultural progression, and the history of technology not as some line we've crossed between "natural" and "machine", but instead just a question of degree of sophistication of the tools; a scale of tech from low to high.
+A prosthetic arm and a Swiss army knife are just two parts of the same tool, and the Swiss army knife is just a more sophisticated form of an Acheulean hand axe, or you could just use your teeth to cut it.
+There is a thin line between body and tool, high and low tech.

 Humans use their bodies to modify the natural world, as we saw in the art of the Paleolithic revolution, but humans also use the natural world to modify their bodies.
 The Bafia of Cameroon believe that without scarification they are no better than monkeys or pigs (Pitt-River's Museum, Body Art).
 Modification sets us apart from other animals.